Sax-Yusuph/supabase-rbac/README.md

 When creating new tables, follow this [guide](docs/new-table.md) for implementing appropriate RLS policies to maintain data isolation and access control.

 ## Roadmap

-- Support for users belonging to multiple tenants
-- Implementation of unit tests
-- Policies for `workspace_resource_usage` table
 - Functionality to seed sample data

 ## Contributing